scottrlarson/profession/content/terms/payments.md

 +++

 All payments can be made via check or cash.
 If you prefer to pay by credit card, you can [paypal](paypal.me/scottrlarson) me, or [venmo me](https://account.venmo.com/u/scottrlarson) at @scottRlarson.
 On Venmo, my handle is connected to the business part of their service.
 So if you do not see my listing, switch to the business tab.
+All payments are due immediately upon the return of the device, or for at-location services, before I leave the service location.
+My rates for at location services are per-hour with a one-hour minimum regardless of the result.
+If you have an expectation of a result that goes beyond my terms, please communicate that  upfront, before payment.
+You are liable for all payments after the service is started.

 ## In-shop Servicing
 Payments are due upon pick-up of your device.